How to Build an AI Service Agent in Salesforce

 1. Enable Messaging

-2. New Channel
+2. Create a New Channel

 3. Channel Type: Enhanced Chat